 Phillips concluded the interview by adding that although not everybody was “satisfied” with his question, his aim was to pursue journalistic accountability.
 “Regardless,” he said, “I think I did a good thing in asking Brian ‘what gives?’ as to CNN’s bias.”

-Perry Zhao is an editor for the Chicago Thinker.
-He is currently a third-year in the College majoring in Economics and Philosophy and minoring in History.
-He hopes to attend law school after graduation and has co-authored a legal report cited by The Wall Street Journal.
-An amateur guitarist and avid runner, Perry ran the Chicago Half-Marathon in September.
+Perry Zhao is a senior editor for the Chicago Thinker.
+He is currently a fourth year in the College majoring in Economics and Philosophy and minoring in History.
+He hopes to attend law school after graduation.
+Outside of class, he is an amateur guitarist, home cook, and marathon runner.